-- Notwithstanding the entering into of heads of agreement over the central Victorian goldfield projects, Cauldron remains vigilant to new project opportunities that complement the Company's project portfolio, are value accretive and have the potential to provide early cash flow. - o Shareholders will be informed of key developments if and when they occur.
+- Notwithstanding the entering into of heads of agreement over the central Victorian goldfield projects, Cauldron remains vigilant to new project opportunities that complement the Company's project portfolio, are value accretive and have the potential to provide early cash flow. - Due to travel restrictions, considerable time and effort was expended in relation to new project opportunities principally in Western Australia. - o Shareholders will be informed of key developments if and when they occur.